Further properties of ball prolates and approximation of related almost band-limited functions: Approximation of almost band-limited functions over the d-dimensional unit ball

 \subsection{Approximation by ball prolate spheroidal wave functions}

 In this paragraph, we show that the ball prolate spheroidal wave functions are well adapted for the approximation of almost band-limited functions.
-For this claim, we start by proving that ball PSWFs are also well adapted to approach functions from the Paley-Wiener space \begin{definition} Let $c>0$ and $\epsilon_\Omega$.
-A function $f\in L^2(\R^d)$ is said to be $\epsilon_\Omega$-band-limited function if
+For this claim, we start by proving that ball PSWFs are also well adapted to approach functions from the Paley-Wiener space Let us denote by $\displaystyle S^{(M)}_N.f := \sum_{m=0}^{M}\sum_{\ell=1}^{N(d,m)}\sum_{k=0}^{N}<f,\ps> \ps(\g{x}) $ the orthogonal projection of a function $f \in L^2(\B^d)$ on the span of the first ball prolate functions.
+We may now state our first approximation theorem : \begin{theorem} Let $f\in L^2(\R^d)$ be an $\epsilon_c$-band-limited function with $\Omega = \B(0,c) $.
+Then, for any positive integer $N\geq ec/2$, we have